Mr7eth/content-ops-starter/content/pages/program.md

     actions: []
     media:
       type: ImageBlock
-      url: /images/A draft of a sche3.jpg
+      url: /images/A draft of a schedul (1).jpg
       altText: Unblock your team boost your time to production preview
       elementId: ''
     badge: